-1. Discipline/Area Name: Marketing and Public Information 1 2.
+1. Discipline/Area Name: Marketing and Public Information n 2.
 Year: 2015-16 3.
-3. Name of person leading this review: Liz Diachun, Executive Director Marketing and Public Information 4.
-4. Names of all participants in this review: Liz Diachun, Executive Director Marketing and Public Information; Rachel Morgan, Communication Design Coordinator, Vicki Mathias, Graphic Designer 5.
-5. Status Quo option: In years two and four of the review cycle, programs may determine Year 1 : Comprehensive review program review conducted in the previous year will guide program and Year 2 : Annual update or status quo option district planning for another year.
-Year 3 : Annual update \square Check here to indicate that the program review report written last year Year 4 : Annual update or status quo option accurately reflects program planning for the current academic year.
-(Only programs with no updates or changes may exercise the status quo option.
+Name of person leading this review: Liz Diachun, Executive Director Marketing and Public Information 4.
+Names of all participants in this review: Liz Diachun, Exec cutive Director Marketing and Public Information; Rachel Morgan, Communication Design Coordinator, Vicki Mathias, Graphic Designer 5.
+5. Status Quo option: In years two and four of the review cycle, programs may determine that the Year 1 1: Comprehensive review program review conducted in the previous year will guide program and Year 2 2: Annual update or status quo option district planning for another year.
+Year 3 - 3: Annual update ☐ Check here to indicate that the program review report written last year Year 4 Year 4: Annual update or status quo option accurately reflects program planning for the current academic year (Only programs with no updates or changes may exercise the status quo option.
 All others will respond to questions 6 - 13.)